chrischernoff/apex/_posts/2014-06-05-7-turn-left-at-the-louis-vuitton-store.md

 ---

 * Spanish Grand Prix Recap
   * Rosberg's qualifying "accident"
   * More gremlins for Vettel
   * Mercedes drivers getting more adversarial
+  * Strong runs from mid-pack teams, and Marussia's first points!
 * Our favorite parts of Monaco circuit
 * Talkin' some [Tilke](http://en.wikipedia.org/wiki/Hermann_Tilke#List_of_circuits)